Archive for November 2013

 MONTE BEAUCHAMP

 Monte Beauchamp is an award-winning art director and graphic designer whose work has appeared in Graphis, Communication Arts, SPDA, Print, American Illustration, and many editions of the Society of Illustrators Annual of American Illustration.
-He has received numerous awards and honors, and has served as a juror for American Illustration and the Society of Illustrators.
+He has.

 Posted by Unknown